 If the legend doesn’t paint a picture of the waterfall’s beauty, maybe this video will.

 There are plenty of ways to get to Kuang Si Falls from Luang Prabang.

-There are plenty of min-vans that run between Luang Prabang and Kuang Si Falls on a daily basis.
-Min-vans are definitely more comfortable but have a fixed route and schedule.
+There are plenty of min-vans that run between Luang Prabang and Kuang Si Falls daily.
+Min-vans are more comfortable but have a fixed route and schedule.
 So, you are bound by the van’s timings.
 But for around 60,000 Kip per head (about USD 7), they’re a good deal.

 The drive from Luang Prabang to Kuang Si should take anywhere between 45-60 minutes.